 This section includes links to notable nutritional companies as well as some recipes for making your own pet treats.

-Hill's Pet Nutrition - Information about the Hills company, Prescription Diet foods and general pet nutrition.
+Information about the each of the companies we carry in house and their Prescription Diet foods and general pet nutrition.

 Porter Pet Pals Nutrition Services- Helen Porter, Clinical Dietitian & Animal Nutrition Specialist